roshii/brane/docs/WHITEPAPER.md

 ## Abstract ##

-This document explores problems faced by crypto-investors for managing their investment.
+This document explores problems faced by crypto-investors for managing their investments.
 It argues in favor of a portfolio management tool, Brane, describes its required functionalities and set a road map for future extensions.

 ## Table of Contents ##